cstraka/nsx-t_tag-sync/nsx/README.md

 321256888f3b   cmstraka/veba-base:latest       "bash"    10 seconds ago   Up 9 seconds              veba-testfunction
 b1a6870d478e   cmstraka/nsxt-tag-sync:latest   "bash"    2 hours ago      Up 2 hours     8080/tcp   veba-test

+Copy a script into a running container (do this after a new script has been uploaded to a new image docker cp script.ps1 4832bf5d5048:/root/function/script.ps1

 Packages for Working VRO script root [ ~ ]# tdnf list
 Refreshing metadata for: 'VMware Photon Linux 3.0 (x86_64)'